 If your apartment doesn’t have one, you better start organising one, the perfect way to get rid of your items without waste and receiving free items in return!

-Also, it’s worth checking out the noticeboard or communal walls if you live in a block of flats.
-People often advertise items such as sofas for sale from within the block. 📍 I once got a really nice sofa for only €50, just because someone wanted to get rid of it asap to make room for their new sofa.
+Checking out the noticeboard or communal walls if you live in a block of flats is also worth it — people often advertise items for sale from within the block. 📍 I once got a really nice sofa for only €50 because someone wanted to get rid of it asap to make room for their new sofa.

 Feature Image: Syda_Productions/Depositphotos